Xatriv/Datal/docs/ProjektWstępny.md

 ### Author: Maksymilian Łazarski

 ## 0. Introduction
-DATAL is a simple imperative, dynamically- and weakly-typed language with a built-in support for datetime and duration types.
+DATAL is a simple imperative, dynamically- and weakly-typed language with a built-in support for datetime and period types.
+The project involves a language interpreter that can be customized, depending on the needs of the user.

 ## 1. Requirements
 ### Functional
 Language provides
-* two types of explicit primitives: integer (`int`) and double-precision floating-point (`dbl`)
+* two types of primitives: integer and double-precision floating-point
-* datetime type (`dat`), which stores an unsigned int of seconds since UNIX epoch until specified point in time
-* period type (`per`), which stores an unsigned int of seconds that represent a specified duration
+* datetime type, which stores an array of independent unsigned integers that represent a date composed of different time units
+* period type, which stores an information about time difference between two points in time, or explicit difference specified by the user, and information about era (AC or BC; AC - by default)
-* built-in members for `dat` and `per` types that allow for extracting time information in different units from the variable
+* built-in members for datetime and period types that allow for extracting time information in different units from the variable
-* boolean logic, e.g. negation conjunction and alternative
+* boolean logic, i.e. negation, conjunction and alternative
-* comparisons, e.g. relational operators, equality, inequality
+* comparisons, i.e. relational operators
-* functions of specified type (one of four previously mentioned)
+* functions, including:
   * built-in print() function that may take multiple parameters
   * built-in input() function that accepts text input provided in the command line
 * lexical, syntactic and semantic error signaling, complete with pointing to the error location in source

 Language ensures
-* limited number of parameters (to 64)
 * unique identifiers by appending new ones to the map (within each block of code)
 * correct interpretation of newline characters through detection of its first occurrence and then recognition of only this character.
-Supported newline
+Supported newline characters are: \n, \n\r, \r\n

 ### Nonfunctional
 Language will be safe in that it will:
-* limit the lengths of identifiers and string literals
+* allow for limiting the lengths of identifiers and string literals
 * will accept input stream of potentially unlimited length, without storing everything in memory

 Language will be convenient thanks to: